"I Was Too Sick"

 Today, Zantua is the 55-year-old mom of 3-year-old Auriel and the special projects consultant at a community college.
-She says that while she's getting gray hairs and wrinkles, "I'm not thinking about slowing down, like a lot of people my age," noting that her first issues of AARP and BabyTalk (Parenting's sister publication) arrived in her mailbox on the same day.
-"I'm thinking about the Wiggles, imaginary tea parties, and swimming lessons -- and I love every minute of it."
+She says that while she's getting gray hairs and wrinkles, "I'm not thinking about slowing down, like a lot of people my age," noting that her first issues of AARP have arrived.
+"I'm thinking about the Wiggles, imaginary tea parties and swimming lessons—and I love every minute of it."

-Dina Roth Port, a former associate editor at Parenting, is the mom of a 3-month-old baby girl.
+Dina Roth Port is the mom of a 3-month-old baby girl.